HomeDev GuideRecipesAPI Reference

 Note

-For security and performance reasons always move media BLOBs to a folder outside the application root (as described in the next section), either on a fileshare or a local folder.
-Storing BLOBs in the App_Data folder is only designed for development purposes.
+For security and performance reasons, always move media BLOBs to a folder outside the application root (see the next section), either on a fileshare or a local folder.
+The App_Data folder is designed for development only.

 📘